 The direct calculation of distribution functions is not possible in lattice QCD as the latter is formulated with a Euclidean metric, while the former have a light-cone nature.
-The last decade has been instrumental in attaining the x-dependence of PDFs through a number of approaches, such as the hadronic tensor [396], auxiliary quark field [397, 398], the quasi-PDFs [386], pseudo-PDFs [399], current-current correlators [388], and with an OPE [400].
+The last decade has been instrumental in attaining the x-dependence of PDFs through a number of approaches, such as the hadronic tensor [353], auxiliary quark field [354, 355], the quasi-PDFs [343], pseudo-PDFs [356], current-current correlators [345], and with an OPE [357].
 The most intensively-studied methods are the quasi- and pseudo-PDFs, which rely on calculation of matrix elements of non-local operators that are coupled to hadronic states that carry non-zero momentum.
 The non-local operators contain a straight Wilson line with a varying length in the same spatial direction as the momentum boost.
 Naturally, the corresponding matrix elements are defined in coordinate space, and can be transformed to the desired momentum space, x, with a Fourier transform.
 A factorization process relates the quasi and pseudo distributions to the light-cone PDFs, with the matching kernel calculated in perturbation theory.
-Both methods have been used for lattice calculations using ensembles of gauge configurations at physical quark masses [401-409].
+Both methods have been used for lattice calculations using ensembles of gauge configurations at physical quark masses [358-366].
 Such studies correspond to different lattice discretizations (actions) and parameters and a comparison may reveal systematic effects related to the employed methodology, discretization and volume effects.

-In Fig. 31 we show results for the unpolarized isovector valence PDF for the proton.
-The results indicated by HadStruc'20 [407] and ETMC '20 [408] have been obtained using the pseudo-PDFs method, while ETMC'18 [402] uses the quasi-PDFs approach.
+In Fig. 28 we show results for the unpolarized isovector valence PDF for the proton.
+The results indicated by HadStruc'20 [364] and ETMC '20 [365] have been obtained using the pseudo-PDFs method, while ETMC'18 [359] uses the quasi-PDFs approach.
 The results are very encouraging, exhibiting agreement for a wide range of values for x.
 The small tension at large x is due to systematic effects such as higher-twist contamination and the ill-defined inverse problem in the reconstruction of the x dependence of the PDFs.
 In fact, Refs.
-[402, 408] analyze the same raw data, and they differ in the analysis (quasi-PDFs versus pseudo-PDFs).
+[359, 365] analyze the same raw data, and they differ in the analysis (quasi-PDFs versus pseudo-PDFs).
 This corroborates that the large-x region has contamination from the aforementioned systematic effects.
-A similar tension is also present in the comparison of the lattice data, e.g., of Ref.
-[407] with the global analyses of experimental data sets shown in the right panel of Fig. 31.
+A similar tension is also present in the comparison of the lattice data, e.g, of Ref.
+[364] with the global analyses of experimental data sets shown in the right panel of Fig. 28.
 When predicting spin-dependent PDFs, lattice calculations may already provide comparable predictions to phenomenological global analyses.
-The lower panel of Fig. 31 summarizes the lattice predictions for helicity and transversity nucleon isovector PDFs at physical pion mass [402, 404-406].
-The helicity lattice results are compared to two phenomenological fits, NNPDFpol1.1 [411] and JAM17 [412], exhibiting nice agreement.
-The lattice results for the transversity PDFs have better nominal precision than the global analyses by PV18 and LMPSS17 [413].
-The success in extracting the x dependence of PDFs is a significant achievement for lattice QCD, and has the potential to help constrain PDFs in kinematic regions where experimental data are not available.
-The synergy of lattice QCD results and global analysis is currently under study and some results can be found in Refs.
-[414-416].
+The lower panel of Fig. 28 summarizes the lattice predictions for helicity and

-FIG. 31.
-Upper left: A selection of lattice-QCD results on the unpolarized PDF using the quasi-PDFs method [410] (red band) and pseudo-ITDs from Ref.
-[407] (gray band) and Ref.
-[408] (blue band).
-A comparison of unpolarized isovector nucleon PDFs from lattice QCD (upper right), helicity (lower left) and transversity (lower right) at or near the physical pion mass [402-408, 410] with global fits.
+FIG. 28.
+Upper left: A selection of lattice-QCD results on the unpolarized PDF using the quasi-PDFs method [367] (red band) and pseudo-ITDs from Ref.
+[364] (gray band) and Ref.
+[365] (blue band).
+A comparison of unpolarized isovector nucleon PDFs from lattice QCD (upper right), helicity (lower left) and transversity (lower right) at or near the physical pion mass [359-365, 367] with global fits.
 Plots taken from Ref.
-[395].
+[352].
 All results are given in the $\overline{\rm MS}$ scheme at a renormalization scale of 2 GeV.